Project INNOMET

 Objectives

-The INNOMET project aims at an optimized metal recovery from metallurgical residues (dusts and slags).
-The focus is on obtaining an iron-rich secondary raw material, which can be recycled into the steel mill process.
-The residual materials investigated in the project are blast furnace dust and casthouse dust produced in the blast furnace process, dust from the electric arc furnace, and slag from the BOF generated in the steelmaking process.
-The objectives of INNOMET are:
+The INNOMET project aimed at an optimized metal recovery from metallurgical residues (dusts and slags).
+The focus was on obtaining an iron-rich secondary raw material, which can be recycled into the steel mill process.
+The residual materials investigated in the project were blast furnace dust and casthouse dust produced in the blast furnace process, dust from the electric arc furnace, and slag from the BOF generated in the steelmaking process.
+The objectives of INNOMET were:

 Framework